jasonlue/jasonlue.github.io/_posts/2019-08-19-clustered-hashing.md

 ![insert 47](/img/open-address-insert-47.dot.png)

+##### lookup

+Lookup starts with bucket and ends on the item found, an empty item, or loop through the whole table (reach table_size after wraparound).

+lookup performance is highly deteriorated by too many tombstones.

+##### remove

+The removed items has to be marked by tombstone in order not to stop lookup prematurely.
+If the removed item becomes empty item, the lookup stops and may not find some items inserted after the removed items.

+The tomstoned item is treated the same as empty item during insertion.
+The tomstoned item is treated as a no-match item during lookup.

 To show how each item ends up, the table does not resize up (load factor=1) on purpose.
-When load factor < 1, the longest distance, table_size, will not be reached.
+When load factor < 1, the longest distance, table_size, will likely not be reached.
 However, as you can see, the distance grows dramatically when the table is getting pretty full.
 In the extremely case, lookup of item 47 has the worst performance of O(N).

 However, on the other hand, the memory is most efficiently used.